hphelion/documentation/community/community.glossary.md

 ###Focus###
-:     An HP Cloud OS repository for topology templates and profiles that are used for provisioning.
+:     The HP Cloud OS Topology Document Repository Service, which is used to discover, register, version, and retrieve the document types needed to describe TOSCA-based infrastructure topologies while provisioning a cloud.
+See [TOSCA](#TOSCA).

 ###FQDN###
 :    Acronym for Fully Qualified Domain Name.

 ## G

+###Glance###
+:     The OpenStack Image Repository Service, which is used to discover, register, and retrieve Virtual Machine (VM) images.

 ###Graffiti###
 :     The HP Cloud OS Resource Pool Registry and Capability Tagging Service, providing a dictionary of the "capabilities" of all the resources in a cloud environment; a searchable directory to find cloud resources based on their capabilities; the mechanism for dynamic binding, allowing you to describe requirements rather than concrete bindings; and the base concepts of requirements and capabilities within TOSCA.